Joe Rigoli

-Joseph M. Rigoli (born December 14, 1956 at New York City) is an American professional baseball scout, and a former coach in the Major Leagues for the Philadelphia Phillies.
+Joseph M. Rigoli (born December 14, 1956, in New York City) is an American professional baseball scout, and a former coach in the Major Leagues for the Philadelphia Phillies.
 A longtime scout for the St. Louis Cardinals, he is a member of the Professional Baseball Scouts Hall of Fame.

 Rigoli's playing career was brief.
 After appearing in only two games for the 1978 Bend Timber Hawks of the Short Season-A Northwest League, an affiliate of the Oakland Athletics, he played in 29 games the following season for the 1979 Newark Co-Pilots, a co-op (unaffiliated) club in the Short Season-A New York–Penn League, collecting 14 hits in 61 at bats (.230) in a utility role, playing catcher, outfielder and second base.
-He first joined the Cardinals in 1981 as a minor league manager at the Class A level Gastonia Cardinals.
+He first joined the Cardinals in 1981 as a minor league manager for the Class A level Gastonia Cardinals.
 In 1984, while piloting the Springfield Cardinals of the Midwest League, he filled in as a pitcher on four occasions, compiling a 6.43 earned run average in seven innings pitched.

-After scouting for the Cardinals during the late 1980s through the mid-1990s, he joined the Phillies in 1996 as bullpen coach, working on the staff of manager Jim Fregosi.
-He spent 1997 in the same role under new skipper Terry Francona but in 1998 returned to the Redbirds as a minor-league coach.
+After scouting for the Cardinals during the late 1980s through the mid-1990s, he joined the Phillies in 1996 as a bullpen coach, working on the staff of manager Jim Fregosi.
+He spent 1997 in the same role under new skipper Terry Francona but in 1998 he returned to the Redbirds as a minor-league coach.
 In 2013 he was listed as a member of the Cardinals' professional scouting staff, based in Parsippany, New Jersey.